 Obtain a certificate

-Now Acme PHP is available on your system (php acmephp.phar --version
+Now Acme PHP is available on your system (php acmephp.phar --version should display its version),

 you can start requesting certificates for your domains using it.